Tata Steel hit by Dutch criminal probe | DW | 02.02.2022

 In response to the announcement, Tata said in a statement that it would cooperate with the probe and was "looking forward to the results of the investigation with confidence.''

-Prosecutors decided to open an investigation after a lawyer last year submitted complaints from around 800 people who live near the steel factory.
+Prosecutors decided to open an investigation after a lawyer submitted complaints in 2021 from about 800 people who live near the steel factory.

-Residents in the area have long voiced health concerns about the dust released by the plant.
+Residents have long voiced health concerns about the dust released by the plant.

-A report released last month by the Dutch Public Health and Environment Institute found that Tata was the main source of PAH air pollutants, or polycyclic aromatic hydrocarbons, and metal pollution in the Ijmuiden region.
+A report released in January by the Dutch Public Health and Environment Institute found that Tata was the main source of PAH air pollutants, or polycyclic aromatic hydrocarbons, and metal pollution in the Ijmuiden region.

 According to the Centers for Disease Control, PAH pollutants are generated mainly by burning organic materials such as coal, oil and gas.
 Long-term exposure could lead to cancer and other illnesses.